List of Digimon Adventure characters: Adventure protagonists

 Sora is Tai's best friend and was on the soccer team with him.
+She lives with her single mother.
 Despite being tomboyish, Sora takes caution in the Digital World and serves as the mother figure of the DigiDestined, often acting as a mediator between Tai and Matt.
 She is partnered with Biyomon and holds the Crest of Love (愛情の紋章, Aijō no monshō).

 In Digimon Adventure 02, Sora takes up tennis and flower arranging, learning both from her mother.
 In the series' epilogue, Sora and Biyomon become fashion designers.
-Sora has married Matt and they have two children; a daughter with a Yokomon and a son with a Tsunomon.
+Sora has married Matt, and they have two children; a daughter with a Yokomon and a son with a Tsunomon.